 While Primary Arms and Vortex went after the “king of the hill” TA33 by making something even smaller with a marginally better field of view, Swampfox made something larger with a massive field of view.

 In full transparency, I bought the Trihawk with my own money (or rather, money earned through reader support) at retail price, less a veteran’s discount.
 Swampfox does not know I’m writing this, and I have shared no feedback with them prior to posting.

 Bottom Line Up Front

 The Swampfox Trihawk surprised me.
-As with the Athlon Ares ETR that I reviewed before, I tend to come into reviews of budget-oriented Chinese optics with a bias against them.
+As with the Athlon Ares ETR, I tend to come into reviews of budget-oriented Chinese optics with a bias against them.
 I want to find things wrong with them rather than admit when they actually impress me.

 The Trihawk impresses me.

 It brings a combination of optical performance, massive field of view, and apparent ruggedness for an affordable $289 MSRP.
-I can indeed find some things that could have been done better, like the illumination, wind holds on the reticle, and some weirdness around the scope shadow when viewed from extreme angles.
-Ultimately, though, these complaints are minor and the overall package is impressive for what they’re charging.
+Sure, I can find some things that could have been done better, like the illumination, wind holds on the reticle, the mount, and some weirdness around scope shadow when viewed from extreme angles.
+Ultimately, though, these complaints are minor compared to the overall value of the package.
+I’m impressed for what they’re charging.

-Unlike other manufacturers chasing the ultracompact market, Swampfox is taking a different approach by comparing their optics to the weight of LPVOs paired with offset mini dots.
-The Trihawk paired with a dot, for example, comes in at around 18 ounces.
+Unlike other manufacturers chasing the ultracompact market, Swampfox is taking a different approach by comparing their optics to the weight of LPVOs paired with offset mini dots and mounts.
+The Trihawk paired with a dot, for example, comes in at around 18 ounces total.
 That’s still lighter than most LPVO choices on the market before adding a mount and dot.
 Swampfox seems content to lean into that difference and show you what optical capabilities they can squeeze into the “lighter than an LPVO with mount” comparison.